Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Introduction

 The paper is organized as follows.
-In Section \ref{formal-AYBE-sec} we study the relation between formal solutions of the set-theoretic AYBE and $A_\infty$-structures, in particular, proving Theorem A in \ref{proof-A-sec}.
+In Section \ref{formal-AYBE-sec} we study the relation between formal solutions of the general AYBE and $A_\infty$-structures, in particular, proving Theorem A in \ref{proof-A-sec}.
 In addition, in Sec.\ \ref{involution-sec} we discuss the natural involution on solutions of the AYBE, which allows us to deduce the pole conditions imposed in \cite{pol09} for strongly nondegenerate solutions of the AYBE (see Prop.\ \ref{strdeg}).
-Also, in Sec.\ \ref{alg-form-AYBE-sec} we explain, basing on ideas of \cite{Seidel-flux}, the connection between set-theoretical solutions of the AYBE coming from algebraic (or analytic) families of $1$-spherical objects (see \eqref{dualiz}) and the corresponding formal solutions from Theorem A. Section \ref{symplectic} is devoted to the construction of trigonometric solutions of the AYBE from Fukaya products on the square-tiled surfaces associated with Belavin-Drinfeld structures.
+Also, in Sec.\ \ref{alg-form-AYBE-sec} we explain, basing on ideas of \cite{Seidel-flux}, the connection between solutions of the AYBE coming from algebraic (or analytic) families of objects (see \eqref{dualiz}) and the corresponding formal solutions from Theorem A. Section \ref{symplectic} is devoted to the construction of trigonometric solutions of the AYBE from Fukaya products on the square-tiled surfaces associated with Belavin-Drinfeld structures.
 In Section \ref{cycles-sec} we consider two applications of Theorems A and B to vector bundles over a (nodal) cycle $C$ of projective lines.
 One is a criterion, in terms of some combinatorial data, for a pair of simple vector bundles on $C$ to be related by a Fourier-Mukai autoequivalence (see Theorem \ref{ABD-equiv-thm}).
 Another is Theorem C, proved in Sec.\ \ref{proof-C-sec}.

 {\it Acknowledgments.} Y.L. is supported in part by the Royal Society and the NSF grant DMS-1509141, and would like to thank Denis Auroux for a helpful correspondence.
 A.P. is supported in part by the NSF grant DMS-1400390, and would like to thank SISSA, where part of this work was done, for hospitality and excellent working conditions.
+We are grateful to the referee for comments and suggestions.